LauraSp/SNAC/README.md

 # Simultaenous Nitrogen Aggregation and Cooling (SNAC)
-A module for modelling simultaneous nitrogen aggregation and cooling in diamond.
+A package for modelling simultaneous nitrogen aggregation and cooling in diamond.
 See also Wincott et al. 2026[^1].

 ## Requirements
 This package was developed under Python v.
 3.12.9 All required packages are specified in requirements.txt